eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 Neither of these transactions will by themselves cause the validation to fail, but together they will.

-Typically in order to handle this scenario a user would need to use SERIALIZABLE transactions, which are slow and prone to failure.
+Typically, in order to handle this scenario a user would need to use SERIALIZABLE transactions, which are slow and prone to failure.
 The ShaclSail instead uses locking to run transactions one-after-the-other if the isolation level is set to SNAPSHOT.
 This is typically 2-4x faster than using SERIALIZABLE.